 |

-which until recently was McKeon's farm.
-S.H. means "school
+recently was McKeon's farm.
+S.H. means "school house."

-house."
-Notice the several Scott homesteads east of Mamanasco; that's
+Notice the several Scott homesteads east of Mamanasco;

 |